 Is CLEAR worth it?

-CLEAR is also rather limited to which airports services.
+CLEAR is also rather limited to which airports services on an international level.
 CLEAR is a domestic product and isn’t available outside of the US.
 For me, I cannot see paying the $109 yearly fee for just me and only usable within the US.

 The annual subscription price is $189.
 You can add up to three adult family members for only $50 a year each.